Militsiya (Ukraine): Post-Independence reformation and the Gongadze case

 After independence in 1991, and before the 2004 Constitutional Reform, Ukraine's Minister of Internal Affairs was directly subordinate to the President of Ukraine (appointed by the President unilaterally), also a formal member of Ukraine's Cabinet of Ministers.
 Before the Orange Revolution, only Generals of the militsiya (not civil statesmen), were appointed Ministers.

 During its existence, the Ukrainian militsiya, particularly the post-independence form of the militsiya, had a significant record of law violation and human rights abuse.
 One of the most notorious cases of human rights abuse, before the agency’s later involvement in Euromaidan in 2013-2014, was the agency's involvement in the murder of journalist Georgiy Gongadze in 2000.
 Soon after Gongadze's disappearance, recordings of a Major Melnychenko were revealed.

 A fragment of the recorded conversations portrayed MVS Minister Kravchenko promising President Kuchma to "take care" of the oppositional journalist.
 According to the recordings, Kravchenko told Kuchma that he controls a special group of high-class detectives "without any morals, and ready to do anything".

 The decapitated and disfigured body of Gongadze was found later in a forest, and a long-lasting investigation started.
 In 2005, soon after the Orange Revolution, the first results of the case appeared.
 Three members of the MVS detective squad were charged with the abduction and murder of Gongadze.
 An international warrant was issued for their chief, General Oleksiy Pukach, who was supposedly hiding abroad.

 In March 2005, ex-Minister Kravchenko, the main participant of the case, was found shot in the head (supposedly by his own hand).
 Later, in September 2010, Ukraine's Office of the Prosecutor General issued a statement stating that prosecutors had concluded that Kravchenko had ordered Pukach to carry out the murder, and stating that Pukach had confessed to the murder.

-In the Melnychen recordings, the hitmen group was called "orly” (орли, literally "eagles", Russian: орлы) by the Minister.
-(Note: Orly here it is not a proper name, but a traditional Russian common name for brave and skilful soldiers).
+In the Melnychenko recordings, the hitmen group was called "orly” (орли, literally "eagles", Russian: орлы) by the Minister.
+(Note: Orly here it is not a proper name, but a traditional Russian and Ukrainian common name for brave and skilful soldiers).
 Since then, the phrase "Orly of Kravchenko", became a symbol of lawlessness and brutality in Ukrainian law enforcement.